-Jane Del Ser, Communications Manager at BFA.
+Jane Del Ser is Senior Associate for Insights & Influence at BFA.
 She is responsible for developing and delivering on the communications strategy for the company and for the FIBR and Catalyst Fund projects.
 Her areas of expertise include marketing communications, digital and social media, product marketing, email marketing, content marketing, program design and event management.
 She brings over ten years experience working with startups, social enterprises and nonprofits leading Strategy, MarCom and Product in hi-tech, mobile and social innovation.
 Jane most recently served as Managing Director at Center4, an initiative in NYC to increase uptake of technology by health and human service nonprofits to transform how services are delivered and improve outcomes for people served.